 Are You Bearing Fruit?

 Being a Christian means being obedient to all the commands that Jesus has given us.
 Some are easy to do, like being baptized when we first believed, others are not so easy.
-How do we know if we are being obedient?
+How do we know if we are obedient to God?
 Take a look at yourself and ask, “Am I bearing fruit?”

 “I am the true grapevine, and my Father is the gardener.
 2 He cuts off every branch of mine that doesn’t produce fruit, and he prunes the branches that do bear fruit so they will produce even more.
 3 You have already been pruned and purified by the message I have given you.
 4 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.”

-God made all of these people clean and righteous, all we need to do is be obedient.
-Moses picked up a stick and threw it in water to purify it, it was God who purified the water through Moses’ obedience; Nineveh repented through Jonah’s reluctant obedience; Peter walked on water because he was obedient and got up out of the boat.
-I encourage you, to see God at work, to see fruit in your life, be obedient to what you hear.
-The mandate is simple, Jesus didn’t make it complicated, “go make disciples.”
-Too often we are looking for a “burning bush” to pull us out of our comfort zone.
-The burning bush is already there in Scripture.
-The default is that we should get going, figure out how to make disciples.
-Take a close look at your “Jerusalem, Judea, Samaria and the nations” to see where you can have the greatest impact.
+God made all of these people clean and righteous; all we need to do is be obedient.
+Moses picked up a stick and threw it in water to purify it; it was God who purified the water through Moses’ obedience; Nineveh repented through Jonah’s reluctant obedience; Peter walked on water, being obedient, he got up out of the boat.
+I encourage you to see God at work, to see fruit in your life, be obedient to what you hear..